Behnam-sn/Castle-Docusaurus/docs/database/sql/sql notes.md

 instead, take the time to understand the data you are working with so that you will know whether duplicates are possible.
 :::

+### The where Clause

+In some cases, you may want to retrieve all rows from a table, especially for small tables such as language.
+Most of the time, however, you will not want to retrieve every row from a table but will want a way to filter out those rows that are not of interest.
+This is a job for the where clause.